-DEFINITIONS Source Dance Jump A small jump not more than 1⁄2 a revolution, used to change foot or direction.
-Such jumps may be performed either in hold or separated.
-Both partners may jump at the same time.
-Rule 704, § 17.b) Нор A small jump without revolution.
-Rule 704, § 17.c) Pirouette A spinning movement performed on one foot on the spot by one partner alone (with or without the assistance of the other partner) or by both partners simultaneously (around separate centers).
+DEFINITIONS Source Dance Jump A jump of not more than one (1) revolution.
+Rule 704, § 17.a) Jump Entry A jump of not more than one and a half (1,5) revolutions, performed by one partner as an entry to a Required Element unless otherwise specified in an ISU Communication.
+For the season 2021/22 if the entry from jump(s) of more than (1) one revolution is performed this will be considered as an Illegal movement and will be treated accordingly.
+Rule 704, § 17.b) Communication no.2393 revised Jump Exit A jump of not more than one and a half (1,5) revolutions, performed by one partner as an exit from a Required Element unless otherwise specified in an ISU Communication.
+For the season 2021/22 if the exit with jump(s) of more than (1) one revolution is performed this will be considered as an illegal movement and will be treated accordingly.
+Rule 704, § 17.c) Communication no.2393 revised Нор A small jump without revolution.
+Rule 704, § 17.d) Pirouette A spinning movement performed on one foot on the spot by one partner alone (with or without the assistance of the other partner) or by both partners simultaneously (around separate centers).
 Rule 704, § 13 Set of Sequential Twizzles At least two Twizzles for each partner with up to 1 step between Twizzles.
-Rule 704, § 12.b) Set of Synchronized Twizzles (FD variation) At least two Twizzles for each partner, with a minimum 2 steps and up to 4 steps between 1st and 2nd Twizzles Communication no. 2314 Three Turn A turn executed on one foot from an outside edge to an inside edge or an inside edge to an outside edge, with the exit curve continuing on the same lobe as the entry curve.
+Rule 704, § 12 . i). b) Set of Synchronized Twizzles (FD variation) At least two Twizzles for each partner, with a minimum 2 steps and up to 4 steps between 1st and 2nd Twizzles Rule 704, § 12. i). a) Communication no. 2371 Three Turn A turn executed on one foot from an outside edge to an inside edge or an inside edge to an outside edge, with the exit curve continuing on the same lobe as the entry curve.
 The skater turns in the direction of the curve.
 Rule 704, § 11.a) (i)